EmmanuelEnzeyi/EmmanuelEnzeyi/README.md

 I now endeavour to understand and use deep knowledge for software engineering.
 My number one priority is on websites, and I'm also digging into understanding other areas of the field.

-I've made it my life's assignment to to empower innovators to unlock the full potential of their minds and create disruptive innovations
+I've made it my life's assignment to empower innovators to unlock the full potential of their minds and create disruptive innovations

 I am an active contributor to the field of technology and software engineering!
 Lets do this together!
 </h3>